 Today is Bell Let’s Talk Day (#BellLetsTalk), an anti-stigma mental health awareness campaign sponsored by the Canadian telecom company Bell.
-Similar to the UK organization Time to Change’s Time To Talk Day coming up on February 7, the goal is to get people talking about mental health and mental illness.
+Similar to the UK organization Time to Change’s Time To Talk Day coming up on February 7, the goal of Bell Let’s Talk is to get people talking about mental health and mental illness.

 A couple of weeks ago I wrote about the book The Stigma Effect and what it had to say about the types of anti-stigma effects that are effective as well as those that are ineffective.
 Its main point was that actual contact with people who have mental illness is by far the most effective strategy, and education/awareness campaigns don’t accomplish a lot, and in some cases they may even be counterproductive.

 There are a lot of great organizations out there that are committed to fighting stigma: Time To Change, Sick Not Weak, Stigma Fighters, and the list goes on and on.
 These organizations certainly accomplish a lot within the mental health community by getting dialogue going and giving people opportunities to share their stories with others.
 I wonder, though, if they are mostly preaching to the choir, or if the message truly getting out.
 It probably doesn’t help that pretty much any health condition has a day, a week, or a month, making it hard to stand out in the field.